Mountain House, California: Education

 Mountain House is entirely within the Lammersville Joint Unified School District.
 The district became a unified school district in 2010; previously it was a K-8 school district while students attended Tracy Unified School District for high school.
 Mountain House High School opened in 2014.

 Mountain House Elementary School is a K–8 school in unincorporated Alameda County, run by the Mountain House Elementary School District.

 The south campus of the San Joaquin Delta College opened in 2020, and is located in the College Park Village of Mountain House.

+Parks and recreation

+Mountain House has many community events.
+In Central Park, a well-known conducted event is “Music in the Park”, where the community gathers to listen to a variety of rotating bands that play different eras of music.
+This is a monthly outdoor event in the summer to dance, visit vendors, and spend time.

 Media

-Mountain House Matters is a monthly publication about Mountain House, its people and activities.
+Mountain House Matters is a monthly publication about Mountain House, its people, and activities.

 The Tracy Press is a weekly newspaper that covers Tracy and Mountain House.